 Feedback.
 The very word can strike fear in employees and managers alike.
 We all need it and most of us say that we want it.
 But getting (and giving) feedback isn’t always easy.

 But when done correctly, giving feedback at work can be a powerful tool for driving performance and employee engagement.
-While you can’t avoid all uncomfortable conversations, you can learn feedback techniques and tricks to make the process easier.
+While you can’t avoid all uncomfortable conversations, you can learn effective feedback techniques and tricks to make the process easier.

 Below we’ll cover what makes feedback effective, why it’s important, and 5 steps to delivering effective feedback to your employees every time.